Correctly storing your automated external defibrillators (AEDs) is very important.

 By prioritizing security, visibility, and environmental protection when choosing AED storage, you can be confident that your life-saving devices will be accessible and functional in an emergency.

-The right cabinet or enclosure keeps defibrillators secure, easy to locate, and safeguarded from damaging elements.
+The right AED cabinet or enclosure keeps defibrillators secure, easy to locate, and safeguarded from damaging elements.

 Indoor AED Storage Options: Two Types for Added Flexibility